Alvor1991/PP5-Sports-Sole/README.md

     - Create a file named "Procfile" in the main directory and add the following:
         - web: gunicorn project-name.wsgi
     - Go to Deploy tab on Heroku and connect to the GitHub, then to the required repository.
-    Click on Delpoy Branch and wait for the build to load.
+    Click on Deploy Branch and wait for the build to load.
 When the build is complete, the app can be opened through Heroku.

 ### Forking the Repository
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...